 All beach areas in Lignano Sabbiadoro, Pineta, and Riviera offer entertainment at certain times and in the evening social events with music.

 Through this section you can contact the Lignano Sabbiadoro infopoint directly.
-Explorer FVG does not handle responses, nor is it responsible for the information exchanged in these conversations.
+Explorer FVG does not manage the responses and is not responsible for the information exchanged in these conversations.

 PromoTurismoFVG InfoPoint